 - examining violence prevention initiatives, working with service providers - health agencies, social services, criminal justice agencies, local government and voluntary sector

-Our strength and reputation comes from the interdisciplinary research across the fields of medicine, public health, dentistry, criminal justice, police, psychology, materials science and economics.
-Additionally, we have an extensive record of innovation and contributions to policy and violence prevention.
+The group's strength and reputation comes from interdisciplinary research across the fields of medicine, public health, dentistry, criminal justice, police, psychology, materials science and economics.